GuillaumeBlin/moodle-mod_ubrevealjs/README.md

 ------------

 This project provides the excellent Reveal.js project as a moodle activity.
-It is based on the mod_revealjs moodle activity plugin of {@matbury}.
+It is based on the mod_revealjs moodle activity plugin of (@matbury).
 It provides a "simplier" way (for reveal.js confident user) to describe presentation content.
 It is also base on the use of a hidden peculiar "folder" activity named "revealjs-data" wich can be used to store all resources of the slides.

 Installation
 ------------